eknuth/blog/_posts/places/2002-09-01-juneau-alaska.md

 zoom: 10
 ---
 {% include JB/setup %}
-I moved to Portland from Juneau	 where I lived an interesting life for 8 years.
+I moved to Portland from Juneau	where I went school, built weather stations, lived on a boat and discovered gis.